stompkins7192/HST_Builder/README.md

 R package dependencies which can be installed directly from CRAN

-stringr version 1.5.1 or newer
+stringr version 1.5.1 or newer,
-Cairo version 1.6-2 or newer
+Cairo version 1.6-2 or newer,
-data.table version 1.15.0 or newer
+data.table version 1.15.0 or newer,
-doParallel version 1.0.17 or newer pracma version 2.4.4 or newer
+doParallel version 1.0.17 or newer, pracma version 2.4.4 or newer,
-Cairo - Version 1.6-2 or newer
+Cairo - Version 1.6-2 or newer,
 statip - Version 0.2.3 or newer